- The 5-0 pattern is a reversal harmonic pattern.

 - The reciprocal AB=CD is needed

 Drawing the pattern properly

 To perfectly draw or locate a 5-0 harmonic chart pattern on the price chart, first of all, we need to locate the X and A points of the pattern.
 The X point is seen at the bottom of a strong bearish trend.
 The A point is found at the top of a bullish trend.
 The next thing traders need to do is to draw a Fibonacci retracement tool from X to A to determine the B point of the chart pattern.
 The B point should be within the 113 percent to 161.8 percent Fibonacci retracement of XA.

 In the last step, we will get the entry point, D point, of the 5-0 harmonic chart pattern.
 To get the D point of the pattern, draw a Fibonacci retracement tool from B to C. The D point has to be at the 50 percent Fibonacci retracement of BC.

 Traders can be sure when the D point of the pattern is confirmed.
-The stop-loss for the order should be set at the lower support level.
-The profit target for the order should be placed within the 50 to 88.6 percent Fibonacci retracement of CD.
+Also, the stop-loss for the order should be set at the lower support level.
+As a result, the profit target for the order should be placed within the 50 to 88.6 percent Fibonacci retracement of CD.